oncomouse/ShawnaRoss.com/source/cv.html.md

 **RGSO Dissertation Support Award**, Penn State College of the Liberal Arts, Spring 2010.

-## Service and Membership
+## Service & Memberships

-**Member**, MLA, MSA, NAVSA, Henry James Society
+**Obama Scholars Mentor**.
+Arizona State University, 2014.

+**Organizer**, "Problems and Solutions for Modernist Digital Humanities."
+MSA Conference, 2014.

+**SLS Representative**, Dialogue@ASU Workshop.
+Arizona State University, 2014.

+**Participant**, THATCamp Southwest.
+Tempe, AZ, 2014.

+**Participant**, Content Management Systems Working Group.
+Arizona State University, 2014.

 **Chair**, "Invisible Light."
 NAVSA Conference, 2013.

+**Honors Advisor**, Gina Fiorentin.
+"Race and Sexuality in the Victorian Imperial Romance," 2012.

 **Organizer**, "Leisure Modernism."
 MSA Conference, 2011.

 **Chair**, "Thirties Modernism: Across Spaces, Across Forms."
 MSA Conference, 2009.

-**Treasurer**, PSU Modernist Workshop, 2005-2009.
-Created annual budgets, raised funds from multiple sources within department and university, and dispersed funds.
+**Treasurer**, Modernist Workshop.
+The Pennsylvania State University, 2005-2009.

-**Speakers Series Coordinator**, PSU Modernist Workshop, 2007-2009.
-Invited outside speakers, created itineraries, and planned events to facilitate department-wide participation.
+**Speakers Series Coordinator**, Modernist Workshop.
+The Pennsylvania State University, 2007-2009.

+**Member**, Modern Literature Association, Modernist Studies Association, North American Victorian Studies Association, Henry James Society

-## Teaching Experience	<small>16 distinct courses / 35 total sections</small>
+## Teaching Experience	<small>18 distinct courses / 38 total sections</small>

-### Upper-Division Literature Courses	<small>6 courses / 9 sections</small>
+### British Literature	<small>9 courses / 12 sections</small>

+**Survey of British Literature from 1800**: Uses digital-humanistic methods to teach students how to engage with British literature as a salient discourse turning history and culture into significant form.

+**The Novel to Jane Austen**: Examines the growth of the British novel through epistolary novels, Gothic novels, and novels of manners by Defoe, Richardson, Walpole, Burney, Austen, and others.

+**Soldiers, Spies, and Bureaucrats: Adventure Fiction of the British Empire**: Charts the growth of imperial romance genre (Haggard, Ouida, Childers, Marryat, Mason) through a postcolonial lens.

+**The Brontës: Love and Hate in Yorkshire**: Covers juvenilia, drawings, and novels of Charlotte, Branwell, Emily, and Anne Brontë.
+Students create a “Brontë Wiki” and online concordances.

-**Modern British Fiction, 1900-1945**: Stresses the interdependence of stylistic experimentation and the social, economic, technological, and geopolitical conditions of modernity.
-Students are assessed by a variety of writing assignments, research presentations.
+**Modern British Fiction, 1900-1945**: Adapts cultural studies to stress artistic experimentation as interrelated with the economic, technological, and geopolitical conditions of modernization.

-**Mapping London Through Literature**: This online course covers London-centric poetry, fiction, non-fiction, and graphic fiction by Defoe, Blake, Dickens, Doyle, Chesterton, Woolf, Eliot, Christie, Spark, and Moore.
-Students create digital maps of texts and analytical essays.
+**Modern Irish Literature**: Reads Joyce, Yeats, Synge, Beckett, Bowen, O’Flaherty, Kavanagh, O’Brien, Boland, Doyle, and Enright through the contested rubric of cultural nationalism.

-**The Edwardians, Then and Now**: This course juxtaposes popular and canonical literature of the Edwardian period (including works by Ford, Wodehouse, Barrie, Shaw) with contemporary representations of the Edwardians (including recent television series, films, journalism, and novels) in order to query the relation between history, desire, and nostalgia.
+**The Edwardians, Then and Now**: Comparatively analyzes literature from the Edwardian period with contemporary representations to query the relationship between history, desire, and nostalgia.

-**Soldiers, Spies, and Bureaucrats**: Adventure Fiction of the British Empire: This course charts the growth and decline of the British Empire as a narrative trope by investigating the Victorian imperial romance.
-Students also learn foundational concepts of postcolonial theory.

-**The Brontës**: Love and Hate in Yorkshire: Covering the juvenilia and mature works of Charlotte, Branwell, Emily, and Anne Brontë, this course requires students to create an online "Brontë Wiki," including online concordances based on themes of of their choice.

-**The American Short Story**: Writing-intensive course surveying realist, modernist and post-modernist short fiction.
-Discussions explore Americanness as a semiotic system connecting genre, narrative voice, and conflicts between political philosophies and lived experience.
+**Virginia Woolf and the Bloomsbury Group**: Clusters the fiction, criticism, fine and decorative arts, philosophy and economics of the Group to investigate class, empire, gender, and sociability.

+**Mapping London Through Literature**: Surveys literature set in London (Defoe, Blake, Dickens, Doyle, Chesterton, Woolf, Eliot, Christie, Spark, and Moore).
+Students then digitally map texts.

-### Lower-Division Literature Courses <small>7 courses / 8 sections</small>
+### Other Literatures & Theory <small>5 courses / 7 sections</small>

+**Survey of Western Literature to 1600**: Foregrounds themes of hospitality, travel, and translation in Sappho, Homer, Virgil, Dante, Boccaccio, Cervantes, Rabelais, Shakespeare, and others.

+**Survey of World Literature from 1600**: Analyzes literature as a virtual space of cultural immersion (Motokiyo, Menglong, Rousseau, Jun’Ichiro, Xun, Kafka, Peynetsa, Achebe, Díaz, and others).

-**Introduction to Critical Reading**: This course serves as a gateway to the English major by introducing a variety of methods of critical interpretation.
-Supplementary literary texts (short stories, poems, and one novel) encourage students to apply theory.
+**Introduction to Critical Reading**: Serves as a gateway to the English major by introducing students to a variety of methods of literary-critical analysis and theory, using Dracula as a case study.

-**Reading Fiction**: This course for non-majors that pairs "literary" and "popular" texts addressing similar themes, encouraging students to reflect on the relationship between "high" and "mass" culture.
+**Reading Fiction**: Juxtaposes “literary” and “popular” texts addressing similar themes to focus on fiction as a genre.
 Teaches tenets of narratology to encourage precision during discussions.

-**The Novel to Jane Austen**: This course analyzes the rise of the novel in England through texts by Defoe, Richardson, Walpole, Burney, and Austen.

-**Modern Irish Literature**: This course surveys 20th century Irish drama, poetry, and fiction through the rubric of "cultural nationalism" to reveal relations between colonialism and modernity, and literature and to consider literature’s power as a tool of political persuasion.

-**Survey of British Literature from 1800**: This survey uses digital-humanistic methods to teach students how to engage with Romantic, Victorian, Modernist, and Postmodern British literature as a living and salient discourse that turns history and culture into significant form.

-**Survey of Western Literature to 1600**: This general education course familiarizes non-majors with works by Sappho, Homer, Virgil, Dante, Boccaccio, Cervantes, Rabelais, Shakespeare, and others.
-Course foregrounds themes of hospitality, travel, and translation.

-**Survey of World Literature from 1600**: This general education course analyzes the role literature plays in political and cultural persuasion.
-It requires daily writing assignments and students are given regular and thorough feedback on the development of their writing skills.
+**The American Short Story**: Surveys realist, modernist, and post-modern stories to see America as a semiotic system linking structure, voice, and conflicts between politics and personal experience.

-### Composition Courses <small>3 courses / 16 sections</small>
+### Rhetoric & Composition <small>4 courses / 19 sections</small>

+**Introduction to Rhetoric and Composition**: Combines classical figures of rhetoric and grammar to teach college writing.
+Students choose a personal “theme” to give them a sense of ownership.

+**Social Media as Composition**: Teaches college writing through interrogating the rhetorical and structural norms of new genres of social media communication.
+All essays are multi-modal.

-**Honors Rhetoric and Composition: The Rhetoric of Food Blogging:** An introductory course that foregrounds food blogging as a case study for interrogating the affordances and limitations of online writing contexts.
-Students write food blogs as well as traditional essays.
-They also learn about how new online publishing opportunities for aspiring English majors.
+**Honors Composition: The Rhetoric of Food Blogging**: Foregrounds food blogging as a case study for interrogating the affordances of online writing.
+Students create blogs as well as essays.

-**Rhetoric and Composition**: Combines classical figures of rhetoric and grammar with strategies for communicating through contemporary media.
-To foster student ownership of writing, each student chooses a personal "theme" about which he or she writes six essays.

-**First-Year Seminar**: A combined composition course and freshman seminar that familiarizes students with the methods and goals of the liberal arts and introduces students to academic, cultural, vocational, and technological resources available at the university.
+**Freshman Seminar**: Teaches writing while familiarizing freshmen with the academic skills needed for college and introduces them to on-campus vocational, technological, and support resources.

+###References upon Request